2 Meanings

-I can see you standin', honey
+I can see you standing, honey

 With his arms around your body

-Laughin' but the joke's not funny at all
+Laughin', but the joke's not funny at all

 And it took you five whole minutes